 Instead of standing behind a podium, walk around and use gestures to engage the audience.
 This movement and energy will also come through in your voice, making it more active and passionate.

 The more you project confidence, the more confident you are likely to feel.
 Get out there and own the room.
 Even if you are terrified.
 Fake it.
 Look people in the eye (but not for too long!
 You don’t want to appear creepy) and command their attention.
 This tactic not only creates a deeper connection with individuals but the entire audience.

 Inject a funny anecdote in your presentation, and you will certainly grab your audience’s attention.
 Audiences generally like a personal touch in a speech.
 A story can provide that.

-Storytelling is a crucial skill that has benefited thousands successful leaders to connect, engage and inspire the stakeholders in their life and career.
-A clearly articulated story communicates effectively and make us feel emotionally connected through meaningful moments.
+Storytelling is a crucial skill that has benefited thousands of successful leaders to connect, engage and inspire the stakeholders in their life and career.
+A clearly articulated story communicates effectively and makes us feel emotionally connected through meaningful moments.
 Powerful stories move people and lead to action.
-It sticks in our minds and help us remember ideas and concepts.
+It sticks in our minds and helps us remember ideas and concepts.

 5. Watch for Feedback and Adapt to It

 Keep the focus on the audience.
 Gauge their reactions, adjust your message, and stay flexible.
 Delivering a canned speech will guarantee that you lose the attention of or confuse even the most devoted listeners.

 Speaking off-the-cuff is about training your mind to transfer your thinking and feelings into words in double-quick time.
 It is about training yourself to express your opinions, present information or provide suggestions, at lightning speed, under pressure, but still maintaining your cool and projecting a calm and controlled demeanour.
 Learn powerful techniques for collecting your thoughts quickly and speaking convincingly in public.
 Once you master the system, you will grow immensely as a public speaker.